Unpaid Thai rice farmers may protest, adding to PM's woes

 “Farmers are very angry and they are gathering.
 They said they will block roads in those provinces, asking for their money, which they have been waiting for nearly two months,” said Prasit Boonchoey, head of the Thai Farmers Association.

-The provinces likely to be affected are in the rice-growing regions in the center and northeast of the country.
+The provinces likely to be affected are in the rice-growing regions in the centre and northeast of the country.

 The Bank of Agriculture and Agricultural Cooperatives (BAAC) turned to the bond market in November to get funds to pay farmers, but managed to raise only 37 billion baht on a 75 billion baht offering.